dipspb/SenchaTouch-CardHistoryLayout/README.md

 This layout extends Ext.layout.CardLayout introducing item transitions history with appropriate methods.
 It can handle state of toolbar the back control.

+See index.html and index.js for full usage example.

 ## Features

 * Doesn't require you to use any exact type of toolbar or back control.
 Any will do.